Leaving the NHS and moving to private practice, whether partially or fully, is a big career change.

 You can defer your NHS benefits at any point.
 If you stop paying your contributions, after 12 months your NHS benefits will automatically become deferred.
 By moving to 100% private dentistry, you will naturally defer out of the NHS pension scheme because you don't have any choice to stay in it.
 Deferring your benefits will change the life cover and sick pay benefits that you have through the scheme.
 However, it’s worth highlighting that other options exist and, should you choose to move to private, Wesleyan Financial Services is able to provide replacement products to give you and your family financial protection.
 If you’d like more information, you can also read this blog to find out the answers to some of the common questions we receive from dentists about the NHS pension scheme.

-Or, you can speak to an expert about your options when it comes to planning for retirement and how you could move to private without losing your NHS pension benefits by booking a no-obligation financial review with a specialist dental Financial Consultant.
+Or, you can speak to an expert about your options when it comes to planning for retirement and how you could move to private without losing your NHS pension benefits.
+Book a no-obligation financial review with a Specialist Financial Adviser from Wesleyan Financial Services.